ouspg/CompSec/Lab5_ChipWhisperer/README.md

  * Screenshot of the successfull glitching of function *glitch1()* (performed in step 12)
  * Screenshot of the successfull glitching showing in *Glitch Explorer* (performed in step 16)
  * Screenshot of the successfull glitching showing in *Glitch Explorer* when your own program is doing glitching
- * Your custom python program you created which glitches through the password check
+ * Your custom python program you created which glitches through the password check and loops through width, offset and repeat parameters sensibly (**All 3 required**)
  * Your setup script (if you made modifications to it)
  * Glitch explorer logs which your program produced